Discharge Instructions for Sickle Cell Anemia and Sickle Cell Crisis (Pediatric)

 - Get treatment right away if your child has a fever of 100.4°F (38°C) or higher, pain, infections, illnesses, or other health problems.
 This includes flu, colds, and skin infections.

-Do's and don'ts once home:
+Do's and don'ts once your child is home:

 - Encourage your child to get plenty of activity, but not to the point of becoming overly tired.
 Be sure your child drinks plenty of fluids during activity.